pliu/k8soperators/README.md

 curl localhost:8484/metrics
 ```

+The manager has a SyncPeriod setting that sets the interval at which all
+watched objects in the cache are automatically reconciled.
+Using a data
+processing analogy, the state is normally updated in a streaming manner -
+with each received event.
+Over time, however, since events can be lost, the
+materialized state can diverge from the true state.
+To resolve this, one
+can run batch jobs at some specified interval to reconcile the true,
+point-in-time state, after which subsequent events mutate the newly
+converged state in a streaming manner again.
+The SyncPeriod is essentially
+the interval at which the batch job would be run.

+We have essentially disabled this functionality, however, by setting the
+period to 10 years.
+The reason is that, for each controller, the controller
+either triggers a global reconciliation on each event or has a background
+process that performs global reconciliation.
+Thus, this functionality is
+not required to maintain state convergence.

 #### Controllers
 Controllers comprise the core logic of any operator.
 They work by
 subscribing to events (e.g., creation, update, or deletion of specific